cyclus/cyclus.github.com/source/cep/cep26.rst

 It is our aim that this change functions as a staging point for a Cyclus 2.0 release.

+The current behaviour of the greedy solver will be recoverable by the user if they set the sorting metrics to be ``average requester pref (max), quantity (min)``.

 Document History
 ================